casangi/casadocs/docs/tasks/task_uvcontsub2021.rst

    This task can perform continuum fitting and subtraction in the uv domain.

-   The task estimates the continuum emission by fitting polynomials to the real and imaginary parts of the data.
+   The function estimates the continuum emission by fitting polynomials to the real and imaginary parts of the data.
 The spectral windows and channels on which the fitting is calculated can be selected using the parameter *fitspw*.
 The resulting fit represents a model of the